hail-is/hail/docs/tutorial/Tutorial.md

 To account for population stratification in association testing, we use principal component analysis to compute covariates that are proxies for genetic similarity.
 For PCA to work, we need an independent set of SNPs.
 The text file **purcell5k.interval_list** contains a list of independent variants.
 To calculate principal components, we first use the [`filtervariants intervals`](commands.html#filtervariants_intervals) command to only keep SNPs from the **purcell5k.interval_list**.
-Next, we use the [`pca`](commands.html#pca) command to calculate the first 10 principal components and output those to a text file.
+Next, we use the [`pca`](commands.html#pca) command to calculate the first 10 principal components.
+The results are stored in sample annotations with the flag `--scores` where the argument is the sample annotation path name.
-Lastly, we export sample annotations so that we can plot the principal components and color the points by their population group.
+Lastly, we export the sample annotations to a text file with [`exportsamples`](commands.html#exportsamples) so that we can plot the principal components and color the points by their population group.

 ```
 hail read -i test.sexcheck.vds \